Pei2tech/Django-Puput-Bulma-Blog/README.md

 - Puput :  The blog app which is based on Wagtail CMS.
 - Overwritting the templates, html and css of Puput to make a simple and clean blog.

-The new in the Wagtail CMS admin page
+The new in the Wagtail CMS admin page for Puput
 ==========
 - Easily configure the color of  label, head and  body without modiying code.
 - Support background image